KSemenenko/GoogleAnalyticsForXamarinForms/README.md

-# Google Analytics for Xamarin Forms
+# Google Analytics Plugin for Xamarin and Windows
 This project is a cross platform library for Xamarin Forms, which enables a handy use of Google Analytics in your applications.
 I've decided that there should be a broad-based library with no connection to native libraries Google in Xamarin (too long to install).